-Maddron Bald Overnight Loop is a 17.8 mile moderately trafficked loop trail located near Gatlinburg, TN that features a river and is rated as moderate.
+Maddron Bald Overnight Loop is a 17.8 mile moderately trafficked loop trail located near Gatlinburg, Tennessee that features a river and is rated as moderate.
 The trail is primarily used for hiking and is accessible year-round.

 I completed this loop from 1/1/16 - 1/3/16.
 This is a great loop in a quieter area of the park.